arocull/stag-toolkit/readme.md

 ## Documentation

-For the most up-to-date API documentation, use Godot's internal "Search Help" feature (hotkey F1).
+For the most up-to-date API documentation, use Godot Editor's internal "Search Help" feature (hotkey F1) to see internal class documentation.

-You can read manually-updated [docs](docs/) online too, or see example usage on my [website](https://alanocull.com/).
+The `master` branch API is also hosted on [GitHub pages](https://arocull.github.io/stag-toolkit/), although the GDExtension docs are not properly generated yet.

+Guides are manually documenated in the [docs](docs/) folder.

 ![](docs/images/godot-internal-docs.png)